itmo153277/vpnes/README.md

 ### Cross-platform

-Before compiling make sure that you have SDL2 and SDL2_gfx installed.
+Before compiling make sure that you have autoconf-archive, SDL2 and SDL2_gfx installed.

 #### Compiling From Git